vancanhuit/simple-data-compression/README.md

 ```

 When run this script, you must choose an algorithm, pass an input file to be compressed, an output path for storing decompressed file.
-Huffman algorithm will be default algorithm when run this script.
+Huffman algorithm will be default when run this script.
 To run with another algorithm, use option `--alg` to specify an algorithm you want.
 For example:

 ```sh
 $ ./compress.py ~/Desktop/5-1300msg2.txt ~/Desktop